bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current current

 Description:
-`PGSIZE` sets the size of a plot in inches.
+`PGSIZE` sets the size of a plot page in inches.
 If either xsiz or ysiz are not provided RNMR will prompt for them with the current value as a default.
 ## PH
 Interactive phase correction